This Hot Prawn Madras Curry is composed of a spicy tomato & coconut milk based curry sauce studded with cooling juicy

 As far as heat goes, obviously set the heat levels to your personal preference.
 I used a tablespoon of chilli flakes in my curry, and remade it yesterday on a batch cooking day with my bestie and only used a teaspoon – it still tasted gorgeous.

-If you give this hot prawn madras curry recipe a go, please do let me know what you think and if you’re a regular at Iceland let me know what else I should look out for next time I’m there.
+If you give this hot prawn madras curry recipe a go, please do let me know what you think of it!
+And here’s me making an off grid version in Myrtle the Campervan :)

 - 1 tablespoon coriander seeds